 The strapline is: Training Future Leaders

-Ideally the word Youth Search and Rescue will be the logo but smaller than the initials YSAR
+Ideally the word Youth Search and Rescue will be the logo but smaller than the initials YSAR.

-Key words to consider when designing are: youth, energy, mountains, searching, STEM (Science, Technology, Engineering and Mathematics), innovation, and leading edge technology
+Key words to consider when designing are: positive youth, energy, mountains, Outdoors, Rescue, searching, STEM (Science, Technology, Engineering and Mathematics), innovation, and leading edge technology

 Not to look like: Scouts, not to be contained in a circle as YSAR represents out of the box thinking.